michael-borck/true-roll/README.md

-# TrueRoll: Ten-Pin Bowling Simulation
+# VirtualLanes: Ten-Pin Bowling Simulation

-TrueRoll is an extensive simulation toolkit designed for modeling ten-pin bowling games.
+VirtualLanes is an extensive simulation toolkit designed for modeling ten-pin bowling games.
 It offers a comprehensive suite of classes that simulate games, tournaments, leagues, and more, providing a realistic and detailed representation of bowling dynamics.
 The project also includes a scoring system compatible with various bowling rules, a database for persisting game results, and multiple interfaces (CLI, TUI, Web) for interacting with the library.

 ## Features